googleinterns/step265-2020/src/main/java/com/google/cloudassets/discovery/README.md

 ### Updating the structure of an existing asset table:
 1. In the AssetTables enum class you should add the relevant fields into the relevant create table query
 1. If you added a new field or removed one (and not only changed its type):
-    1. In the specific asset type class (in the ResourceDiscovery.AssetObjects package) you should:
+    1. In the specific asset kind class (in the ResourceDiscovery.AssetObjects package) you should:
         1. add/remove the field
         1. add/remove its value setting from the Builder.build() function
         1. add a getter function